 Colombia enjoys up to 18 long weekends every year, an incredible number of holiday Mondays offering residents and visitors the chance to travel, party and celebrate whatever Saint or historical event the long weekend commemorates.
 More often than not, a long weekend or ‘holiday Monday’ will coincide with a legendary Colombian festival and no trip to Colombia would be complete without sampling one of those.
 Visitors can pick between the colorful Barranquilla Carnival, the , the Vallenato Legend Festival, the Cali Fair, Pasto’s Black and White Carnival, Huila’s Bambuco Pageant and Folkloric Festival, Cartagena’s Hay literary festival and many more.

-The Pot Gathering (El Paseo de Olla)
+The colombian culture enjoy a Pot Gathering (El Paseo de Olla)

 One important custom or tradition in Colombian culture, which is particularly popular in rural areas is the ‘Pot Gathering’.
 This much-loved ritual encourages Colombian families to gather beside their local river, and share the traditional Colombian dish: sancocho This typical stew mixes chicken, pork or beef rib with plantain, potato, corn-on-the-con, cassava, tomato and cilantro, served with rice and avocado.
 The purpose of the ‘Pot Gathering’ picnic is to reunite family and friends to share their successes, celebrate special occasions or just have an excuse to bring everyone together.